spinnaker/spinnaker/docs/commands.md

  * `github`: Manage and view Spinnaker configuration for the github provider
  * `gitlab`: Manage and view Spinnaker configuration for the gitlab provider
  * `http`: Manage and view Spinnaker configuration for the http provider
+ * `oracle`: Manage and view Spinnaker configuration for the oracle provider
  * `s3`: Manage and view Spinnaker configuration for the s3 provider

 ---